josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_female_sovereign_as_patriarchal_apex.md

 ---

-## 🌍 V. Catherine the Great and Imperial Femininity
+## 🌍 Catherine the Great and Imperial Femininity

 **Catherine the Great** demonstrates a different but related model of sovereign femininity.